sreesankarp/rtspstream/README.md

-Here's a README description that you can use for your GitHub repository:
+Here's the README description customized with your repository details:

 ---